PSY

 Disorders Related to Sexuality in the DSM-5-TR (APA, 2022)

-Gender Dysphoria (in earlier DSM editions "Gender Identity Disorder" or "Transgender Identity")
+Gender Dysphoria (in earlier DSM editions "Gender Identity Disorder" or "Transgender Identity").

 - Sex/sexual = biological indicators of M or F (reproductive capacity) such as sex chromosomes, gonads, sex hormones, non-ambiguous internal/external genitalia

-- "Disorders of Sex Development or Differences of Sex Development" (DSDs) involve multiple relatively rare conditions
+- "Disorders of Sex Development or Differences of Sex Development" (DSDs) involve multiple relatively rare conditions which are often labeled as "intersex" conditions or a variety of genetically-based abnormalities.
+Again, not of particular importance within the context of psych and media.

 - Gender = public, sociocultural (& legally recognized) lived role as boy or girl, man or woman, or other gender.
 Biological factors contribute in interaction with social and psychological factors to gender development.